vitor-hugo/string-lib-php/README.md

 Traits are a good way to use only the functions you need, just use them within your classes.

 > [!NOTE]
-> All valitors and manipulators traits functions visibility are `public static`.
+> All valitors and manipulators traits functions visibility are `protected static`.

 ```php
 use Torugo\TString\Traits\Validators\TStringContains;